jonasjacek/robots.txt/README.md

 # Robots.txt File Template

 [Robots.txt](https://github.com/jonasjacek/robots.txt) is a repository that contains 2 **robots.txt file templates** to help webmasters keep unwanted web robots (e.g. scraper bots, people search engines, seo tools, marketing tools, etc.) away from their websites but allow legitimate robots (e.g. search engine crawlers).

-Legitimate robots must fully obey the **Robots Exclusion Standard** to get listed.
-Unlisted robots are not allowed to access the website.
-The robots.txt file templates are a white list of robots.
+To be legitimate and get listed, robots must fully obey the **Robots Exclusion Standard**.
+The robots.txt file templates are a white list.
+Unlisted robots are, by the conventions of the Robots Exclusion Standard, not allowed to access.

 ## Files

-### Robots.txt Template
+### Template Files

-The robots.txt files contain an alphabetically ordered **whitelist of legitimate web robots**.
+The robots.txt template files contain an alphabetically ordered **white list of legitimate web robots**.
 In the commented version, each bot is shortly described in a comment above the (list of) user-agent(s).
-Uncomment or delete bots (User-agents) you do not wish to allow on your website.
+Uncomment or delete bots (User-agents) you do not wish to allow to access your website.

 There are two robots.txt file versions: